docker/docs/engine/swarm/services.md

 When you create a service, the image's tag is resolved to the specific digest the tag points to **at the time of service creation**.
-Worker nodes for that service will use that specific digest forever unless the service is explicitly updated.
+Worker nodes for that service use that specific digest forever unless the service is explicitly updated.
 This feature is particularly important if you do use often-changing tags such as `latest`, because it ensures that all service tasks use the same version of the image.